kamilogluipek/dsa210project/README.md

 - Null hypothesis (H₀): There is no significant difference in Instagram screen time between bad and good weather days.
 - Alternative hypothesis (H₁): Instagram screen time is significantly higher during bad weather days.

+I conducted an independent samples t-test to compare the means of the two groups.
+And the results are:
+- t-statistic: 4.52
+- p-value: 0.000031 = 3.1e-05

+The test returned a t-statistic of 4.52 and a p-value of 0.000031, which is far below the significance level of 0.05.
+Therefore, I reject the null hypothesis.
+This strongly supports my assumption that during bad weather (cloudy, rainy, foggy, or snowy), I tend to spend significantly more time on Instagram.

 ## 4. Visualization

 I created a histogram to show the overall distribution of screen time and a boxplot to see how median screen time differ between good and bad weather conditions.
 I used bar chart to compare the average Instagram screen time on good vs. bad weather days.
 I might include additional visualizations such as time series plots or scatterplots for better illustrations.